 Committee Members Independent

 Audit Committee Marcus Rhodes, Chair Yes

 Peter Lilley Yes

 James Rawls Yes

 Compensation and Nomination Committee Peter Lilley, Chair Yes

 Piers Johnson Yes

 Reserves Committee Piers Johnson, Chair Yes

 Peter Lilley Yes

 James Rawls Yes

 Dr. David Robson No

+Strategic Risk Committee Zalmay Khalilzad, Chair Yes

+Piers Johnson Yes

+Peter Lilley Yes

+Dr. David Robson No

-Executive Board (Executive Committee) Dr. David Robson No
+Executive Board (Executive Committee) Dr. David Robson, Chair No

 Bernard Murphy No

 Elizabeth Landles No

 Julian Hammond No

 On January 17, 2012, Mr. Julian Hammond was appointed to the Board of Directors of Tethys Petroleum Limited.
-Mr. Hammond has also been appointed as a member of the Executive Board of the Company but, as of the date of this report, not to any of the Board Committees detailed below.
+Mr. Hammond has also been appointed as a member of the Executive Board of the Company but, as of the date of this report, not to any of the other Board Committees detailed below.